aloth/trackless-links/README.md

 * **100% Local Processing**: All URL cleaning, redirecting, and tweaks happen on your device
 * **Zero Data Collection**: We never see, collect, store, or transmit your browsing data
 * **No Servers Required**: No external services or cloud processing
+* **Optional iCloud Sync**: When enabled, your settings sync via your personal iCloud account—disabled by default
 * **Your Data Stays Yours**: Complete privacy protection by design

 [Read the full Privacy Policy](https://github.com/aloth/trackless-links/blob/main/privacy_policy.md)